omerhabib62/nest-api-starter/README.md

 Use this pitch:

 > "I use a custom, production-ready NestJS architecture that handles
-> security, validation, and documentation out of the box.
+> security, validation, documentation  and payments out of the box.
 I can start
 > coding your business logic in Hour 1, not Day 2."

 ------------------------------------------------------------------------